|

 smoke machines (similar in principle to water based machines, but

-uses an oil rather than a water base - the smoke can withstand much
+uses an oil rather than a water based fluid - the smoke can withstand

-higher temperatures) and hazers (water based haze generators, mainly
+much higher temperatures) and hazers (both water and oil based haze

-used to accentuate lighting than for conventional 'smoke' effects).
+generators, mainly used to accentuate lighting than for conventional

 /\ Back to top